 What exactly do they learn?

-The main concepts of the course are to explore business enterprises, plan and pitch a business enterprise and develop skills to enable you to finance and market a successful enterprise.
+The main concepts of the course are to explore business enterprises, plan and pitch a business enterprise and develop skills and knowledge to enable you to finance and market a successful enterprise.

-There are many opportunities for students to develop research skills and independently look at business texts either online or using business magazines and newspapers.
+There are many opportunities for students to develop knowledge and research skills and independently look at business texts either online or using business magazines and newspapers.

 What did they learn at primary?

 We welcome the year 5 and 6 students for Primary transition days were the students will take part in a marketing activity to design their own new product.